kirbycope/PiCasePrintings/README.md

 1. Plug the black wire into Ground (Pin 25)

 ### OLED Display
+This guide assumes you have a SSD1306 display, like [this one](https://smile.amazon.com/Treedix-Display-Interface-Compatible-Raspberry/dp/B08D9FPLYH)
 1. Plug the black(?) wire into GPIO 2 (SDA)(Pin 3)
 1. Plug the white(?) wire into GPIO 3 (SCL)(Pin 5)
 1. Plug the grey(?) wire into 3V Power (Pin 1)